Using Subject-Level Variability to Predict Time-Varying Outcomes: Investigating the Association between Hormone Variability and BMD Trajectories over the Menopausal Transition: Simulation Study

-so that the intercepts and slopes for the individual variances are smaller in magnitude.
-Figure \ref{fig:tvv_sim2_plots} displays histograms of the generated individual intercepts and slopes from one simulation replicate.
+so that the intercepts and slopes for the individual variances were smaller in magnitude.
 We will refer to this scenario as the ``low-variability" (LV) case.

-so that the marker means and variances are also interacted with time.
+We assumed the same mean function for the outcome model for both cases: so that the marker means and variances are also interacted with time.
 The random intercepts $a_{0i}$ are drawn from a $\mathcal{N}(0, 0.5^{2})$ (as in the previous simulation study in Section \ref{sec:sim1}).
-Lastly, we set the value of the residual standard deviation of the outcome to be $\sigma = 0.1$.
+Lastly, we set the value of the residual standard deviation of the outcome to be $\sigma_0 = 0.1$.
+We have created visualization for both variance scenarios (HV and LV): Figures 2 and 3 in the supplementary material display histograms of individual intercepts and slopes of the variances for one simulation replicate and also 10 individual marker trajectories, based on these simulated variances and means.